 Hedges & Company’s market research shows that emails sent in the afternoon generally receive a better open rate than morning or evening messages.
 It’s important to note any analysis of email view rates and click-through rates can’t be done in a vacuum.
 The “from” address, day, time, and subject line all affect the open rate.
 A/B tests are critical to ensure an apples-to-apples comparison of what’s working.
 A key point here is that you should use this as a starting point.
 Testing, along with knowing your target audience, will enable your email marketing campaigns to be more successful to your customer list.

-To learn about our new email marketing system that integrates with the sender’s social media accounts including Facebook, Twitter, LinkedIn and MySpace, click here.
+Learn about our new email marketing system that integrates with the sender’s social media accounts including Facebook, Twitter and LinkedIn.
 Our page on email marketing will open in a new browser window.